Yibir (horse): Background

-Yibir is a chestnut horse with a white sock on his left foreleg who was bred and owned by Sheikh Mohammed's Godolphin organisation.
+Yibir is a chestnut gelding with a white sock on his left foreleg who was bred and owned by Sheikh Mohammed's Godolphin organisation.
 He was sent into training with Charlie Appleby, whose stable is based at Newmarket, Suffolk, but typically relocates to Dubai in winter.

 He was sired by Dubawi a top-class son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
 At stud, Dubawi has been a highly-successful breeding stallion, siring major winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine and Night of Thunder.
 Yibir's dam Rumh was a German mare who won four races in England including the Listed Ballymacoll Stud Stakes.
 She was a descendant of the Irish mare Le Melody (foaled 1971), the dam of Ardross and the female-line ancestor of Electrocutionist and Scorpion.
 Rumh had previously produce Yibir's full-sister Wild Illusion.